Anthropic CVP — Run 1

 These limitations do not invalidate the run.
 They just define its scope honestly.

-Cadence going forward: two runs per week, each with fresh threat-class prompt sets.
+Two runs per week, each with fresh threat-class prompt sets.
 Published on the /cvp calendar.

 The strength of this run is not just the narrative.
 It is the evidence bundle.